KevGildea/KevGildea.github.io/_posts/DL-Precrash-Pose.md

   - importance of this study towards automatic DL based whole collison reconstruction

+This study demonstrates the importance of adaptations on deep learning approached in task specific approaches.

   - possible improvements
 Add context information for VIBE (SMPL - SMPLify - SPIN - VIBE & AMASS - STAR - Graph-CMR) to the DL-MoCap post.
 Mention that improvements and a more automatic proceedure may be achieved using SPIN or VIBE (which may be further improved using STAR in place of SMPL).
 Mention that the SOTA changes so rapidly (twice or 3 times since this paper was submitted).